PajoHack/Clonmel-dogwalking-volunteers/README.md

 - Squashed Bugs

   - When I initially used the W3C HTML validator, it failed as I was using deprecated attributes on the iframe containing the map.
 Namely scrolling and frameborder.
 I removed these attributes and instead used rules in my css file.
 The validator was happy after doing this.
+  - After deployment the link to the 404 page not found image was broken.
+I had accidentally deleted the image in development.
+Adding the image back into the images folder solved the issue.

 <br>

 - Unfixed Bugs
-  - There are no unfixed bugs.
+  - There are no unfixed bugs that I can find.

 <br>